BayAreaMetro/baus_docs2/docs/pba40/scenarios_def_pba40.md

 * residential parking minimums decreased in Big 3 cities and neighboring high transit cities
 * SB743 as in scen0
 * OBAG as in scen1
+* inclusionary housing policy in Big 3 Cities that taxes new housing construction to subsidize affordable housing construction within that jurisdiction.
 * tax policy: land value tax in Big 3
 * vmt_fee_res assesses fees on residential construction in zones with households with high average commute lengths.
 Zones are classified according to the variable res_cat in [vmt_fee_zonecats.csv](https://github.com/MetropolitanTransportationCommission/bayarea_urbansim/blob/master/data/vmt_fee_zonecats.csv).
 * builds projects where scen3=1 in [Development Projects](https://github.com/MetropolitanTransportationCommission/bayarea_urbansim/blob/master/data/development_projects.csv).
 These are 1) projects built between 2010 and 2015, and 2) large institutional projects started by 2015, and 3) very large mixed-use projects that have been designed and assessed for feasibility using spreadsheet pro formas